 Today’s word of the day is part of our Italian Easter Word series.
 Each day during the week leading up to Easter, we’ll post a word that is related to this special time of year.
 Enjoy! 🐰

-Fun trivia: Some other weird and wonderful masculine nouns whose plural forms end in a include muro (plural: mura), dito (plural: dita), labbro (plural: labbra) and osso (plural: ossa).
-These nouns all transform from being masculine in the singular to feminine in the plural, so l’uovo for example becomes le uova and il muro becomes le mura.
+*Fun trivia: Some other weird and wonderful masculine nouns whose plural forms end in a include muro (plural: mura), dito (plural: dita), labbro (plural: labbra) and osso (plural: ossa).
+These nouns all go from being masculine in the singular to feminine in the plural, so il muro for example becomes le mura.

 La gallina ha deposto un uovo nel giardino.